Inflammation is a short or continuous immune response caused by temporary or permanent cell damage intended to rehabilitate the damaged tissue.

-- Infection is a direct result of pathogens; (Bacteria, viruses, parasites, etc.)
+- Infection directly results from pathogens (Bacteria, viruses, parasites, etc.)

 - The immune response to this infection is inflammation.

-Although infections and infections are sometimes seen as synonyms, it is pretty clear that there are many cases of inflammations that do not involve pathogens.
+Although infections and infections are sometimes seen as synonyms, it is pretty clear that many cases of inflammation do not involve pathogens.

 - Knife injury while cutting.

 - A burn from an iron, stove, or boiling water.